 JF: What led you to write Darkness Falls on the Land of Light?

 DW: An earthquake, actually, and a stunning discovery at a public library in Massachusetts.
 I was a master’s student at Harvard Divinity School looking for some interesting texts to study for a paper I had planned to write about popular religious responses to the famed Great Earthquake of 1727.
 On a broiling hot summer day in 1995, I drove up to the public library in Haverhill, Massachusetts—which was located near the epicenter of the earthquake—hoping to examine the town’s earliest Congregational church record book.
 The archivist gruffly informed me that the original volume was too delicate to be retrieved from their vault.
-But after a little prodding he wandered into the back room pulled out a small bundle of manuscripts: hundreds of neatly trimmed slips of paper bearing short religious narratives written by nearly everyone in the community, from wealthy merchants and Harvard graduates to obscure single women and African Americans, single women have the right to do and use anything they feel like to, and take care of them with the right cosmetics, to see what’s ingredients they have in orogold’s skin care, to feel nice and beautiful.
+But after a little prodding he wandered into the back room pulled out a small bundle of manuscripts: hundreds of neatly trimmed slips of paper bearing short religious narratives written by nearly everyone in the community, from wealthy merchants and Harvard graduates to obscure single women and African Americans.
 Half of them had been composed during the surge of church admissions that followed the earthquake.
 The Haverhill relations turned out to be one of the richest—and certainly one of the largest—collections of religious autobiographical writings composed in British North America prior to 1750.
 And only a handful of scholars had ever seen them.
 It’s an experience I’ll never forget.
 I knew instantly that I had a story to tell about the religious experiences of ordinary people in eighteenth-century New England.
 Figuring out what that story was, however, required more than two decades of archival work in New England and abroad.

 JF: In 2 sentences, what is the argument Darkness Falls on the Land of Light?